Coroners Inquest, Investigations and funding.

 Public funding in the form of Legal Aid can be used in some instances, such as where the death occurred in a HMP establishment or if the deceased was formally sectioned under the Mental Health Act.
 There are some instances where public funding can be made available but these are generally those instances where there is a large public concern, such as a Aircraft Disaster or more recently the Grenfell Tower Fire.

-Whilst there is no obligation to instruct a solicitor for an inquest, you may find that the Hospital or other agencies involved in the action have several lawyers present.
+Whilst there is no obligation to instruct a solicitor for a coroners inquest, you may find that the Hospital or other agencies involved in the action have several lawyers present.
 In addition there are likely to medical experts to assist the coroner and these may well communicate in formal medical language, they are there after all to answer the coroners questions and not necessarily to assist the family.